+The pursuit of an unwilling debtor led to the filing of a wind-up application.
 A client hired Slater Byrne Recoveries in early 2019 to collect on a substantial amount of debt from an automotive salvage company.
-Despite many attempts to a quicker settlement because our client also needs the cash to run his business, payment from the debtor was not forthcoming.
+Our client needs the cash to run his business so he attempted many attempts to a quicker settlement.
+The debtor, however, was not forthcoming.
 By July of last year, the client already engaged the services of a solicitor to lodge a statement of claim for the debtor.

-A statement of claim is a document filed in court containing the summary of facts supporting your case.
+The creditor files the statement of claim in court containing the summary of facts supporting the case.
 This document will “get the ball rolling,” so to speak, and signifies the commencement of court proceedings.
-However, if your statement of claim is incorrect, the court or the other party may require you to re-issue your statement of claim, causing delays.
+However, if your statement of claim is incorrect, the court or the other party may require you to re-issue your statement of claim.
+This may cause delays.

 Our client’s solicitor detailed the following facts:

-The solicitor, at the client’s go-signal, filed the statement of claim in August.
-The debtor had until mid-September to file a Defence, but the expiry date arrived and there was no response from the debtor.
-The next step will be to proceed with obtaining judgment, typically issued by courts without having to conduct a hearing when the defendant has not filed a response to the statement of claim.
-Because the debt had already taken too long to recover, the client wanted to look at all options available to it after obtaining Default Judgment that is most efficient and cost-effective.
+The solicitor, engaged for the debt collection process, filed the statement of claim in August.
+The debtor had until mid-September to file a Defence.
+The expiry date arrived but there was no response from the debtor.
+The next step will be to proceed with obtaining judgment.
+The court issues this without having to conduct a hearing.
+The court only issues this when the defendant has not filed a response to the statement of claim.
+Because the debt had already taken too long to recover, the client wanted to look at all available efficient and cost-effective options.

-The solicitor advised the client to pursue a judgment order.
-Because the debtor has not filed a Defence, what the solicitor planned to do is file a Notice of Motion for Judgment, which required a supporting affidavit evidencing that the statement of claim was served at least 28 days before the deadline to respond.
+The pursuit of an unwilling debtor led the solicitor to advise the client to pursue a judgment order.
+Because the debtor has not filed a Defence, what the solicitor planned to do is file a Notice of Motion for Judgment.
+This notice requires a supporting affidavit evidencing that the client served the statement of claim at least 28 days before the response deadline.

-Aside from the Judgment Order and Statutory Demand, the client was also advised that it can pursue Examination Order, where a court will ask questions regarding the financial affairs of the debtor to serve as the basis for an application for a writ for levy of a property where a bailiff will seize and sell personal property of the Judgment Debtor to pay off the debts.
+In addition, the solicitor also advised the client that it can pursue the unwilling debtor by using an Examination Order.
+In this case, a court will ask questions regarding the financial affairs of the debtor.
+This will serve as the basis for an application for a writ for levy of a property.
+In a writ, a bailiff will seize and sell personal property of the Judgment Debtor.
+The court will then apply the proceeds of the sale to pay off the debts.
 A third option for the client will be a garnishee order where the court will require a third party to pay the debt of the Judgment Debtor.

 Having assessed his options thoroughly, the client proceeded with a Default Judgment.
 Towards the end of September, the solicitor informed the client that the court has allowed the motion and awarded a Default Judgment for $15,361, including costs and interest.
 The judgment was forwarded to the debtor, along with an accompanying final demand for payment foreshadowing further enforcement/liquidation action should payment is not received.

 Before the Statutory Demand would expire and after sending out a multitude of messages through email, SMS, and telephone, Slater Byrne Recoveries’ debt collection office in Sydney was able to get hold of the debtor.
-He said he was aware of the debt but disputes the debt saying an equipment the client supplied is damaged.
-The time to dispute the debt, however, has now expired, and the debtor’s Defence should have been filed when the Statement of Claim was issued.
+He said he was aware of the debt but disputes the debt, saying an equipment the client supplied is damaged.
+The time to dispute the debt, however, has now expired.
+The debtor’s Defence should have been filed when the Statement of Claim was issued.

 There is no definite answer, but Slater Byrne Recoveries believes it will take 6 to 12 months, or even longer, depending on the amount of work the liquidator has to do to recover assets to be auctioned off.

-When our client filed the Wind-Up Application, it was still trading, apparently unaware of the winding-up order.
+When our client was in pursuit of the unwilling debtor which led to the filing of the Wind-Up Application, it was still trading.
+Apparently, unaware of the winding-up order.
 The court has appointed a liquidator who has taken steps to secure the debtor’s premises and assets, which appear to be substantial.
-Before the initial hearing in the Wind-Up proceeding, the debtor negotiated for another payment plan, but the client did not accept this plan.
+Before the initial hearing in the Wind-Up proceeding, the debtor negotiated for another payment plan.
+However, the client did not accept this plan.
 The debtor also engaged its own solicitor to seek an adjournment of the hearing.
 The adjourned hearing has passed and there is no sound from the debtor.
 The solicitor advised Slater Byrne Recoveries to hold the client’s file to wait for the initial creditors report to come in.

 Debt recovery can be a simple, or complicated, process, depending on the circumstances of the debtor.
 We enumerated here a creditor’s basic do’s and don’ts to ensure an effective credit collection system that can work regardless of the situation of the debtor.
 We also cannot emphasise enough the importance of terms and conditions and gave tips on how to write a good terms and conditions for any business.
 The main lesson here is: if you are a proactive creditor who has set up good business practices particularly for debt collection, you will have many options available for you to recover not just your debt in full amount, but also interest and costs in pursuing an unwilling debtor.